aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 You'll probably want to start testing this out about now.
 But if you run Webpack at this point, nothing will get transpiled because `twitter.js` (the entry point) is empty, so let's fill it in.
 + Require your new `FollowToggle`class at the top, and define a document ready callback below.
-+ The callback should apply call your `constructor` once for each `button.follow-toggle` element.
++ The callback should call your `constructor` once for each `button.follow-toggle` element.
 + You can use [jQuery#each][jquery-each] for this, but **beware**: the DOM element is the _second_ callback argument; index comes first.

 Once you're sure that your `FollowToggle` `constructor` is being called